ledgerium-io/ledgeriumwiki/Blockchain/setup-dev-env.md

-# Setting up a development environment for running Ledgerium dapps and the blockchain core
+# Setting up a development environment for running Ledgerium dapps and the blockchain core nodes

 The blockchain ecosystem is a combination of multiple technologies that come together.
 It is overwhelming to know that so much has been achieved in a short span.
 The tech stacks range from  (not limited to this list) GoLang, NodeJs, Haskell, Metamask, Solidity and supporting Web3 technologies.
 Hence this will always remain as a living document for the team.